High Tor (play)

 High Tor is a 1936 play by Maxwell Anderson.
 It received the New York Drama Critics' Circle Award for Best Play of the 1936–37 season.
 Twenty years after the original production, Anderson adapted it into a television musical with Arthur Schwartz.

 Play

 The play is named for a summit overlooking the Tappan Zee portion of New York's Hudson River, near where Anderson lived in Rockland County.
 The story was inspired by the real life controversy over quarrying the palisades along the lower Hudson.
 The play also shares the plot element of a ghostly crew of Dutch sailors on the Hudson with Washington Irving's short story Rip Van Winkle.

 Anderson began writing the play in May 1936.
 It was first presented onstage in Cleveland, Ohio, in December 1936, with Burgess Meredith (Anderson's neighbor in Rockland County) and Peggy Ashcroft in the lead roles.
+Thomas W. Ross was also in the production as Judge Skimmerhorn.
 The production moved to Broadway ten days later in January 1937, where it played 171 performances.

-High Tor received the New York Drama Critics' Circle Award for the best American play of the 1936–1937 season.
+High Tor received the New York Drama Critics' Circle Award for the Best American play of the 1936–1937 season.
 The award included this citation: